-Race day will coincide with the African Ranger Congress taking place in Kasane, Botswana, at which Tusk and its partners, the Game Rangers’ Association of Africa, and NATURAL STATE, intend to bring together delegates to take part in the Challenge, with a view to setting a new Guinness World Record for the fastest half marathon carrying 22kg.
+Race day will coincide with the African Ranger Congress taking place in Kasane, Botswana, at which Tusk and its partners, the Game Rangers’ Association of Africa, and NATURAL STATE, intend to bring together delegates to take part in the Challenge, with a view to setting a Fastest Known Time for the fastest half marathon carrying 22kg.

 The race will be accompanied by a series of mental and physical challenges, with the public in Africa and around the world encouraged to participate alongside the rangers.
 New this year will be a mini-challenge for ranger teams with canine units, in which dogs and handlers will demonstrate their tracking skills.
 Find out more, donate to the cause and sign up to run in solidarity with Africa’s rangers at wildliferangerchallenge.org

 The launch of this year’s Challenge included a spectacular light display in London, with iconic landmarks such as the South African High Commission in the heart of Trafalgar Square being lit up to showcase a map of Africa and the participating countries.

 Following the success of previous years’ campaigns, which to date have raised a total of more than $12 million, the Wildlife Ranger Challenge 2022 will have a bigger impact than ever before, with this year’s Challenge seeking to correct misconceptions of the role of rangers and support the development of the entire “rangering” profession.
 To support this goal, Mark Scheinberg and the Scheinberg Relief Fund, the Challenge’s founding donor, has generously committed $1 million in match-funding in support of rangers, on top of the total $6.5 million to the campaign to date.